sophon-org/sophon-light-node/README.md

 If you're using Railway, all variables are pre-populated for you except for your **Operator wallet address**.
 If decide not to use Railway, you can use our Docker image making sure to set the following environment variables:
 ```
-OPERATOR_ADDRESS= # your Light Node operator address, which is the one that must receive delegations to be eligible to receive rewards.
+OPERATOR_ADDRESS= # Your Light Node operator address, which is the one that must receive delegations to be eligible to receive rewards.
 The more delegations, the more rewards, with a cap limit of 20 delegations.

-DESTINATION_ADDRESS= # [OPTIONAL] this is the wallet address that will receive a percentage of your rewards.
-Most likely, this is your delegator's address.
-If not passed, it defaults to the OPERATOR_ADDRESS.

-PERCENTAGE= # this defines the percentage of the total rewards that will be sent to DESTINATION_ADDRESS.
+PERCENTAGE= # The percentage this node will charge as rewards comission from delegators.
+Basically rewards are calculated based on delegated amount, and this percentage defines how much goes to you as node operator, and the rest goes to delegators.
 It must be a decimal from 0.00 to 100.
 Only 2 decimals allowed.

+DESTINATION_ADDRESS= # [OPTIONAL] this is the wallet address that will receive rewards from the Guardians programme (based on the percetage defined above).
+Most of the times it will be the operator address, but you can define a different one.
+If not passed, it defaults to the OPERATOR_ADDRESS.

 PUBLIC_DOMAIN= # this is the public domain URL/IP where the node is running so it can be reach by the monitoring servers
 ```